Call for Abstract

 Some renal diseases like Polycystic Kidney Disease (PKD) are result from hereditary factors.
 In polycystic kidney disease number of cysts develops in the kidney, these cysts gradually replace the mass of kidney.
 Impairing kidney function and leading to renal failure.

+Geriatric nephrology is a developing subspecialty of old patients.
+Patients who are living longer may obtain infections that quicken perpetual kidney diseases, which regularly remain undetected until patients are defied with the sudden requirement for dialysis.
 Renal cystic illness includes an extensive variety of sickness elements.
 They can be named either (1) inherited or obtained or (2) systemic or renal limited illnesses that have the normal element of numerous renal pimples.
 Every malady substance contrasts in its presentation, anticipation, and administration.
 Renal sores are smooth-walled, liquid filled round structures framed by central out pouching of renal tubules.
 In any case, huge steps have been made as of late.
 For autosomal predominant and autosomal passive polycystic kidney sicknesses (ADPKD and ARPKD), a photo is beginning to rise.
 Abandons in the essential ciliary detecting systems, intracellular calcium control, and cell cyclic AMP (cAMP) aggregation all appear to assume a part in the modified cell phenotype and capacities.

-- Track 18-1Inherited Kidney Diseases
+- Track 15-1Inherited Kidney Diseases

-- Track 18-2Renal Cystic Diseases
+- Track 15-2Renal Cystic Diseases

-- Track 18-3Polycystic Kidney Disease (PKD)
+- Track 15-3Polycystic Kidney Disease (PKD)

-- Track 18-6Glomerular Disease in the Elderly
+- Track 15-6Glomerular Disease in the Elderly

-- Track 18-9Vascular Disease in the Elderly
+- Track 15-9Vascular Disease in the Elderly

 Syndrome of protein-energy wasting consists of nutritional and metabolic abnormalities seen in chronic kidney disease.
 Maintain a healthy lifestyle is essential for people with renal disorders, especially if you have high blood pressure, diabetes, or both.
 Control and maintain of good blood glucose can help to prevent or postpone diabetic complications, including kidney disease.
 What you eat and drink may help slow down kidney disease.
 Dietitian can guide you how to select foods that are easier on your kidneys about protein, potassium, phosphorus, sodium, and how to read food leaflets and labels.